Living Water – REAL 695

 Why: We need water to survive.
 It is to our benefit and the benefit of our students to understand the various processes that deal with our most precious natural resource.

 Cost: Resource fee of $125 must be paid to SCARCE to complete registration and save your place.
-Optional graduate credit fee of $310 paid to St. Francis University.
+Optional graduate credit fee of $300 paid to University of St. Francis.

 Jump into this class with both feet!